-- 7.3.1 Only one application per street can be made. - 7.3.2 Where the specified activity involves a number of specified streets, a separate PAA or Permit will be required for each street. - 7.3.3 Permit applications for specified activities covering more than one specified street shall be cross-referenced to all related applications. - 7.3.4 Fees for specified activities which involve several Permits will be discounted where the applications are submitted together.
-For consistency with NRSWA, a street will correspond to a USRN.
+- 7.3.1 An application can only be for one street. - 7.3.2 Where the specified activity involves a number of specified streets, a separate PAA or Permit will be required for each street. - 7.3.3 Permit applications for specified activities covering more than one specified street shall be cross-referenced to all related applications. - 7.3.4 Fees for specified activities which involve several Permits will be discounted where the applications are submitted together.

-7.4 MULTIPLE STAGE ACTIVITIES
+7.4 PHASING OF ACTIVITIES